 This White Chocolate Candy Mix features some of our favorite cereals, salty snacks and candy.
 Covered in almond bark (white chocolate), this candy mix is often called White Trash Mix.
 You will not be able to stop eating this white chocolate covered candy mix featuring graham cereal so share it with others as soon as you make it.

-This candy mix is a hit no matter where we take it.
+This Christmas Crack is a hit no matter where we take it.
 We adapted it from a recipe from our local Extension Homemakers cookbook years ago as a Christmas recipe.
 You can find our Halloween take on this treat here…we add candy corn!

 I tend to make batches and batches of this sweet treat at the holidays, but it is a really easy recipe to make anytime of the year.
 Whether it is to package up in fun bags or tins to give as gifts or to take to a pitch-in, this snack mix only requires a microwave, a couple of large mixing bowls and a table to allow the candy-coated goodness to dry.

 The great thing about snack mixes like this one is that you can personalize based on your tastes (or what you have in your pantry).